MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 Also, if the capability is published as an extension in AppSource, then there is a delay between the extension being announced and its availability in AppSource.
 This applies to [!INCLUDE [prod_short](includes/prod_short.md)] online only.

-## <a name="are-there-any-differences-between-an-on-premises-deployment-and-the-cloud-version-of-business-central"></a>Are there any differences between an on-premises deployment and the cloud version of Business Central?
+## <a name="are-there-any-differences-between-an-on-premises-deployment-and-business-central-online"></a>Are there any differences between an on-premises deployment and Business Central online?

-Yes.
-Some Cloud-based features may run on premises in certain cases and others are not supported at all.
-For more information, see [Features not implemented in on-premises deployments of Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises).
+Yes. [!INCLUDE [prod_short](includes/prod_short.md)] is optimised for online deployment, and some capabilities may run on premises only under certain circumstances, while others are not supported at all.
+For more information, see [Features not implemented in on-premises deployments of Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises) (available in English only).

 ## <a name="can-i-get-training-in-prod_short"></a>Can I get training in [!INCLUDE[prod_short](includes/prod_short.md)]?
 Yes, you can!
 You can find free eLearning content on the [Microsoft Learn site](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs).
 You can also ask your reselling partner for additional training.
 If you don't know who that is, see the [How do I find a reselling partner?](#findpartner) section.